Geosyntec/pycvc/README.md

 # `pycvc`: Python Analysis Tools for the CVC Dataset

+## Quick-start guides
+Advanced users can just straight to the [condensed version of this document](https://github.com/Geosyntec/pycvc/blob/master/BRIEF_SETUP.md).
+New users should continue reading.

 ## Installation
 The best way to install `pycvc` and get started is by through the Anaconda distribution of Python and its `conda` package manager.